What Is Cocaine?

 Treatment often involves outpatient treatment and social support as well.
 In most cases, changes need to be made to the environment, lifestyle, relationships and social experience to promote long-term recovery.
 Sobriety and positive change happen within a community.
 It is crucial to have the healthy connections necessary to meet the needs of the individual.
 Otherwise, the sufferer will often revert to the chemical and culture “counterfeit” to meet those needs.

-Center for Cocaine Addiction Treatment in Gilbert, AZ
+Center for Cocaine Addiction Treatment in Gilbert, Arizona

 Cocaine addiction treatment from Renaissance Recovery Center in Gilbert, Arizona offers each client a customized treatment plan designed to meet his or her individual needs.
 Our approach to cocaine addiction recovery is holistic; involving group and individual counseling, which addresses the spiritual, emotional and psychological aspects of recovery.
-Contact us at 480-526-7738 for any questions or to get a free assessment.
+Contact Renaissance Recovery Center at (480) 526-7738 for any questions or to get a free assessment.